Engineering Technology (ET)

 This course will provide engineering students with a background in important concepts and principles of chemistry.
 Emphasis will be on areas mot relevant for an engineering context with practical applications.
 In addition to the fundamental concepts of atomic structure, solutions, stoichiometry, kinetics, and enthalpy of reactions, the connections between chemistry, physics, and materials science will be investigated.

-P: MATH 104 or concurrent enrollment or equivalent and either Mechanical Engineering or Mechanical Engineering Technology major
+P: MATH 104 or concurrent enrollment or equivalent, and either Mechanical Engineering or Mechanical Engineering Technology or Electrical Engineering Technology or Electrical Engineering major.

 ET 207.
 Parametric Modeling.
 2 Credits.

 P: ENGR 104 with a C or higher OR ET 105 with a C or higher, and declared major in Mechanical Engineering or Mechanical Engineering Technology

 ET 218.
 Fluid Mechanics.
 3 Credits.